-The failure of OPF to comply with any provision of these Procedures shall not affect the authorization or the validity or enforceability of any bonds, notes or other forms of indebtedness that are otherwise issued by the City in accordance with law.
+The failure of OPF to comply with any provision of these Procedures shall not affect the authorization or the validity or enforceability of any Obligations that are otherwise issued by the City in accordance with law.

 Section 1.2.
 Disclosure Practices Working Group.
 To better carry out the purposes set forth in Section 1.1 of these Procedures, a Disclosure Practices Working Group (the "DPWG") is established.
-Membership of the DPWG shall consist of (1) the Director of Public Finance, (2) the Public Finance Deputy, (3) the Controller (or the Controller's designee), (4) the Treasurer (or the Treasurer's designee), and (5) the Controller's Budget Director (or the Controller's Budget Director's designee).
-The City Attorney or the City Attorney's designee, who shall be a Deputy City Attorney specializing in public finance, together with the City's outside disclosure counsel, shall be legal advisors to the DPWG.
-The City Attorney and the City's outside disclosure counsel shall participate in all meetings of the DPWG and advise the DPWG on requirements of the federal securities laws.
+Membership of the DPWG shall consist of: (1) the Director of Public Finance, (2) the Mayor's Budget Director (or the Director's designee), (3) the Controller (or the Controller's designee), and (4) the Treasurer (or the Treasurer's designee).
+The City Attorney (or the City Attorney's designee, who shall be a Deputy City Attorney specializing in public finance), together with Disclosure Counsel, shall advise the DPWG on requirements of the federal securities laws.
+Even though the members of the DPWG may meet and discuss disclosure-related matters from time to time, such meetings shall not constitute a meeting of the DPWG unless the City Attorney (or Deputy City Attorney) and Disclosure Counsel also participate in the meeting.